Xactimate, Insurance Gaps, and the Wildfire Rebuild

 What Is Xactimate?

 Xactimate is the most widely used estimating software in the insurance industry. it’s used by adjusters, contractors, and restoration professionals to calculate repair costs using a standardized pricing database.
-It includes regional labor and material rates, 3D sketch tools, and formatted estimate reports, all aimed at producing consistent, line-item-based valuations.

 The Problem Isn’t the Tool, It’s the Application